JeffersonLab/SRO-RTDP/rtdp/cli/README.md

    - Alternative: Run directly with `python rtdpcli.py --help`
    - Check that you're in the correct directory (`rtdp/cli`)
    - Ensure all dependencies are installed: `pip install -r requirements.txt`
-   - If console_scripts entry point fails, use direct Python execution: `python rtdpcli.py setup`
+   - If console_scripts entry point fails, use the wrapper script: `python run_rtdp.py setup`

 ### Workflow Issues